 Highgate is a very small town located in the state of Vermont.
 With a population of 3,564 people and just one neighborhood, Highgate is the 66th largest community in Vermont.
-Much of the housing stock in Highgate was built prior to World War II, making it one of the older and more historic towns in the country.
+Highgate has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Highgate is a blue-collar town, with 40.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Highgate is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Highgate who work in office and administrative support (12.79%), management occupations (8.51%), and business and financial occupations (7.62%).